Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

     }
 }
 ```

+Please note that settings above are default ones coming with the server.
+You can override the values in your custom `app.config.json` file if needed.

 You can also change the path or name of the configuration file when importing the CoreModule in your main application.